abhishekdpandey18/CheckMate-Java/README.md

 A scalable layout that adjusts gracefully to different window sizes (optional but encouraged).

 These improvements make the game more accessible and user-friendly for a wider audience.

+---

+## ✅10. ⌨️ Play!
+Enjoy Guys
+♟️ Why did the chess player bring a ladder to the game?
+Because they heard the king was in a high position! 😄